 35. Explain the Boltzmann machine.
 What is a Restricted Boltzmann machine?

 Ans.
-The Boltzmann Machine resembles a Multilayer Perceptron with a hidden layer and a visible input layer.
-This model makes binary decisions, and bias, i.e., takes stochastic decisions to decide if a neuron must remain on or off.
-These generative types of models are bidirectional and stochastic models where nodes across different layers can connect; however, two nodes within the same layer can not connect.
+The Boltzmann Machine resembles a Multilayer Perceptron with a hidden and visible input layer.
+This model makes binary decisions and bias, i.e., it takes stochastic decisions to decide if a neuron must remain on or off.
+These generative models are bidirectional and stochastic models where nodes across different layers can connect; however, two nodes within the same layer can not connect.

-Restricted Boltzmann Machine is the Boltzmann Machine with restrictions where the restrictions are the visible nodes that should not connect with each other, and the hidden nodes shouldn’t connect with each other.
+A Restricted Boltzmann Machine is a Boltzmann Machine with restrictions.
+The restrictions are the visible nodes that should not connect with each other and the hidden nodes that shouldn’t connect with each other.

 36. What are Seq2Seq (encoder-decoder) models?
 How is it different from Autoencoders?

 The encoder-decoder model is a recurrent neural network (RNN) architecture with two RNNS and is used for sequence problems such as machine translation.
-One part is the encoder that encodes the inputs into a fixed-length vector representation.
-The second part is the decoder that decodes or represents another series of symbols as the output.
+One part is the encoder, which encodes the inputs into a fixed-length vector representation.
+The second part is the decoder, which decodes or represents another series of symbols as the output.

-It is different from the autoencoder as autoencoder is an unsupervised architecture focussing on reducing dimensions and is applicable for image data.
+It differs from the autoencoder as it is an unsupervised architecture focussing on reducing dimensions and is applicable for image data.

 Source: miro.medium.com

 37. What is the difference between epoch, batch, and iteration in deep learning?
-We have a dataset with 10,000 records and a batch size of 100 then for how many iterations will our model run for?
+If we have a dataset with 10,000 records and a batch size of 100, then how many iterations will our model run for?

 Epoch is the number of iterations over which we train the model.
-Batch is referred to the size of the subsets that the dataset is divided into to pass in the model.
+Batch refers to the size of the subsets that the dataset is divided into to pass in the model.

 38. What are tensors?

-Tensors are mathematical objects, and in deep learning, tensors are one of the data structures.
-These multi-dimensional arrays represent data with higher dimensions, and one can execute various mathematical operations on these.
-In other words, tensors are data container that stores data with different dimensions in a neural network.
+Tensors are mathematical objects, and in deep learning, they are one of the data structures.
+These multidimensional arrays represent data with higher dimensions, and one can execute various mathematical operations on them.
+In other words, tensors are data containers that store data with different dimensions in a neural network.

 Source: miro.medium.com

-To explore more on tensors, read Tensors — Representation of Data In Neural Networks and TensorFlow Basics: Tensor, Shape, Type, Sessions & Operators.
+To explore tensors more, read Tensors — Representation of Data In Neural Networks and TensorFlow Basics: Tensor, Shape, Type, Sessions & Operators.

 39. What is a computational graph?
 How is it useful for Deep Learning?